 Located in downtown San Diego, Marine Corps Recruit Depot San Diego is the training center for new Marines, but also new Marine Corps drill instructors and Marine Corps recruiters.
 This installation has existed for over 150 years and in spite of its comparatively small size has a major role in the development of the future Marine Corps.

-Find information about Marine Corps Recruit Depot San Diego including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PSCing personnel, and inprocessing.
+Find information about Marine Corps Recruit Depot San Diego including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PCSing personnel, and inprocessing.

 Mission & Units

-MCRD San Diego is responsible for enlisted recruiting for Marine Corps Districts 8 through 12, providing “reception, processing, and recruit training for male enlisted personnel following initial entry into the United States Marine Corps”.
-Some 20 thousand recruits are trained here each year.
+MCRD San Diego is responsible for enlisted recruiting for Marine Corps Districts 8 through 12, providing “reception, processing, and recruit training for male enlisted personnel following initial entry into the United States Marine Corps.”
+Some 20,000 recruits are trained here each year.

 This Depot is responsible for training Marine recruits “from the western two-thirds of the United States” but also trains Marine Corps drill instructors and Marine Corps Recruiters.
 Important missions and units include: